Educational performance indicators in context

 The Tertiary Education Commission has published a set of indicators to measure the educational performance of universities and other Tertiary Education Organisations (TEOs).
-The indicators are intended to provide the public with a basis for comparison between tertiary institutions in terms of the performance of their domestic students.
+These are intended to provide the public with a basis for comparison between tertiary institutions in terms of the performance of their domestic students.

 The University of Auckland placed first for two of the indicators and second for the remaining two.
-The University is very pleased with these results, but it is also our view that the indicators provide only a limited picture of educational performance.
+We’re very pleased with these results, but we also believe indicators provide only a limited picture of educational performance.

 Prospective students and their families should also take into account the wide range of information available on university websites and in their publications.